Find out the user and its privileges in Oracle

 ADMIN_OPTION indicates if the granted privilege also includes the ADMIN option.

-Check object level privileges to User
+Check object-level privileges to the User

 select * from DBA_TAB_PRIVS;